 Introduction

 Mental health is a priority in Australian society.
-State and territory governments, as well as private companies, provide a range of services in psychology to improve the lives of children, teenagers, families and individuals who are dealing with life’s challenges.
+State and territory governments, as well as private companies, provide a range of services in psychology to improve the mental health of children, teenagers, families and individuals who are dealing with life’s challenges.

 Psychologists can work in many different places such as schools, hospitals, community health services, organisations and courts.
 According to Indeed, Seek and Job Outlook, the average salary for a psychologist is AU$89,989 and there are over 7,590 jobs available in Australia related to psychological services.